akk0rd87/akk0rdsdk/Readme.md

 Do not forget change android app name in these files:

     - package attribute in AndroidManifest.xml

-    - proj.android\debug.bat

     - package name in proj.android\app\src\main\java\MainActivity.java